anton-jeran/FAST-RIR/README.md

 ## Training the Model

-Run following command to download the training dataset we created using a [**Diffuse Acoustic Simulator**](https://github.com/GAMMA-UMD/pygsound).
-You also can train the model using your own dataset.
+Run the following command to download the training dataset we created using a [**Diffuse Acoustic Simulator**](https://github.com/GAMMA-UMD/pygsound).
+You also can train the model using your dataset.

 ```
 source download_data.sh